 Anyway, here’s a brief example of consonant vs. dissonant:

-Perhaps it’s juvenile, but I’ve always wished we had our own individual soundtracks to play in the background of our lives.
+I’ve always wished we had our own individual soundtracks to play in the background of our lives.
 I imagine our music would sound pleasant and harmonious, until the inevitable day when the dark themes of loss make their way onto the score.

 Out of nowhere the music would start to twist and turn in crooked and clashing notes until reaching a final dissonant chord.
 Then just like that the song would be over; as though someone played a shrill and terrifying chord on a piano and then slammed the lid shut.
 Although at the time you intellectually knew your soundtrack would never sound the same; your heart and body remained frozen, tense and aching, waiting for those dark notes to turn light again.

 The good news is that most of grief’s harshness eventually softens.
 The bad news is, because your loved one is gone, some things will always feel a little unresolved.
 Take the pain caused by things left unsaid, for example.
 Death makes telling your loved one things like “I love you”, “I’m sorry”, “I forgive you”, “I know”, or “I wish I had known” impossible.
 You will never feel the release of knowing you’ve said everything you wanted to say.
 This aspect of your relationship will always remain suspended on a sharp and unpleasant note and longing for rest or resolution.

 This reality bothers me because I can’t stop wanting to say things to the people I love.
 When you love someone, there is never really a point where you think – “Okay, I’ve had all the conversations I want to have with you.”
 The truth is that it can be hard to live with a head full of things left unsaid.
 Sadly, this is a problem without a perfect solution.
 Nevertheless, there are things you can do to help yourself cope with some of your pain and frustration.

 How to Handle Things Left Unsaid